 For court cases permitting videoconferencing under FRCP 43, see Ever Win International Corp. v.
 Prong, Inc., 2017 WL 1654063 (C.D.
 Cal.
 Jan.
 6, 2017) (finding that one witness's "overseas residency" and another's "East Coast residency" presented "good faith compelling circumstances" to grant the defendant's request to permit both witnesses to testify by videoconference); FTC v.
 Swedish Match North America, Inc., 197 F.R.D.
 1 (D.D.C.
 2000) (granting the plaintiff's motion to permit a witness in Oklahoma to testify by videoconference to avoid the "serious inconvenience" of traveling "across the continent"); Sprint Nextel Corp. v.
 Yoak, 2014 WL 6796074 (E.D.
 Mo.
 Dec.
 2, 2014) (granting the plaintiff's motion to permit a witness to testify by videoconference in order to "spare the witness the serious inconvenience in traveling from Seattle a second time"; the witness had previously traveled to St. Louis to testify, but was unable to do so because of defendant's motions to delay and continue the hearing); and Virtual Architecture, Ltd. V. Rick, 2012 WL 388507 (S.D.N.Y.
 Feb.
-7, 2012) (granting the plaintiff's motion to permit a witness in Seychelles to testify by videoconference given the long distance and flight time and the witness's assertion that it would be "virtually impossible" for him to obtain a visa in time to testify in person).
+7, 2012) (granting the plaintiff's motion to permit a witness's assertion that it would be "virtually impossible" for him to obtain a visa in time to testify in person).